 In August a plebiscite declared the union of Tuscany and Piedmont.
-Attempts by the pope to get support for restoring his rule in Bologna and the other towns of Romagna failed and at the end of the year 1959 Emperor Napoleon III asked the pope to recognize the annexation of these territories to Piedmont.
-The pope reacted negatively.
+Attempts by the Pope to get support for restoring his rule in Bologna and Romagna failed and at the end of the year 1859 Emperor Napoleon III asked the Pope to recognize the annexation of these territories to Piedmont.
+The Pope reacted negatively.
 In March 1860 Piedmont ceded to France Nice and Savoy obtaining in return the recognition of the annexations of Lombardy, Tuscany and Emilia-Romagna (Parma, Modena, Bologna).

 In March 1861 King Victor Emmanuel II was proclaimed King of Italy: Rome and what was left of the Papal State were entirely surrounded by the newly proclaimed kingdom.